Using Jenkins with Xamarin

 The build server for Xamarin mobile apps is set up very much like a developer’s workstation.
 It has a user account in which Jenkins, Visual Studio for Mac, and Xamarin.iOS and Xamarin.Android will be installed.
 All of the code signing certificates, provisioning profiles, and key stores must be installed as well.
 Typically the build server's user account is separate from your developer accounts - be sure to install and configure all the software, keys, and certificates while logged in with the build server user account.

 The following diagram illustrates all of these elements on a typical Jenkins build server:

-iOS applications can only be built and signed on a computer running Mac OS X. A Mac Mini is a reasonable lower-cost option, but any computer capable of running OS X 10.10 (Yosemite) or higher is sufficient.
+iOS applications can only be built and signed on a computer running macOS.
+A Mac Mini is a reasonable lower-cost option, but any computer capable of running OS X 10.10 (Yosemite) or higher is sufficient.

-If TFS is being used for source code control, you will want to install Team Explorer Everywhere, available from Microsoft.
-Team Explorer Everywhere provides cross-platform access to TFS at the Terminal in OS X.
+If TFS is being used for source code control, you will want to install Team Explorer Everywhere.
+Team Explorer Everywhere provides cross-platform access to TFS at the Terminal in macOS.